 person_1) will take precedence.

-We choose to prioritize the history of the non-anonymous person (
+We choose to prioritize the properties of the non-anonymous person (

 person_1), as it is far more likely that this person will have a history of previous events associated with the user that we want to preserve.